Terms and Conditions

 Website Terms and Conditions of Supply

-This page (together with the documents referred to on it) tells you the terms and conditions on which Boodles supply any of the products (Products) listed on and sold through our website (Website Terms and Conditions) www.boodles.com (our site) and within our brochures when sold to a customer under the Consumer Protection (Distance Selling) Regulations 2000 (Regulations).
+This page (together with the documents referred to on it) tells you the terms and conditions on which Boodles supply any of the products (Products) listed on and sold through our website (Website Terms and Conditions) www.boodles.com (our site) and within our brochures when sold to a customer under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 (Regulations).
 Please read these terms and conditions carefully and make sure that you understand them, before ordering any Products from our site or from our catalogues, other than purchases over the counter at our stores.
 You should understand that by ordering any of our Products, you agree to be bound by these terms and conditions.
 These terms and conditions are supplemented by our Terms for Supply of Goods and Services (Sale Terms and Conditions).
 Where there is any conflict between the Website Terms and Conditions and our Sale Terms and Conditions, the Website Terms and Conditions shall prevail for Distance Sales.
 These Website Terms and Conditions do not apply to over the counter sales at our shops and concessions, please refer to our General Terms and Conditions or ask in store.

 You should print a copy of these terms and conditions for future reference.